irfanhakim-as/linux-wiki/topics/touchpad.md

 ## Smooth Scrolling in Mozilla Applications

-> [!NOTE]
-> This has been tested with the Mozilla Firefox and Mozilla Thunderbird Flatpak running on the X11 graphics platform.

 ### Description

-This details how to enable smooth scrolling in Mozilla applications including Firefox and Thunderbird on X11.
+This details how to enable smooth scrolling in Mozilla applications including Firefox and Thunderbird.

 ### References